 -Made the top basket fold up and out of the way while a hydraulic platform at check-out would lift the basket at the bottom up to counter height simply by pushing a button

-In the 1950’s, the shopping cart that we all know today was introduced.
-There have been a few add-ons like the baby seat, drink holders, plastic handles, and more space in the basket but the basic shopping cart design has not changed a whole lot since then.
+In the 1950s, the shopping cart that we all know today (one big basket on wheels rather than two) was introduced.
+While there have been a few add-ons like baby seats, drink holders, plastic handles, and more space in the basket, the basic shopping cart design has not changed a whole lot since then.

 Good L Corporation provides businesses everywhere with the only American-made shopping carts.
 Contact Good L Corporation today for more information on adding shopping carts to your business.